project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/162-clara-rowe-on-mapping-all-restoration-projects-in-the-world-and-provide-transparency-to-the-restoration-movement.md

 ---
-title: 162 Clara Rowe on mapping all restoration projects in the world and provide transparency to the restoration movement
+title: 162 Clara Rowe On Mapping All Restoration Projects In The World And Provide Transparency To The Restoration Movement
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-04-05)